 Request Management

-View Request List
+View Request List [What are the fields?
+How many records per page?
+Date Range?]

 As an OC/DOC, IC, User, I want to view and search for records within the DBMS, so that I can quickly find and reference the information I need for my tasks or investigations.